Cannabis Oil / CBD Nanoemulsion by Ultrasonics

-Hielscher Ultrasonics is the leading supplier for powerful and reliable ultrasonic systems – from lab and bench-top devices to full industrial machines for the processing of large volumes under demanding conditions.
-Our ultrasonic devices are used for emulsification, homogenization and extraction in the food & beverage as well as in the pharmaceutical & cosmetic industry.
+Hielscher Ultrasonics is the leading supplier for powerful and reliable ultrasonic systems.
+It covers the full range from lab and bench-top devices to full industrial machines for the processing of large volumes under demanding conditions.
+Common applications or Hielscher ultrasonic machines include emulsification, homogenization and extraction for food and beverage as well as in the pharmaceutical or cosmetic industry.

 Facts Worth Knowing